patelpr03/Readme-Generator/READMEOutput.md

 ## Instructions

-install npm in code and then run node
+install first npm in and then run node

 ## License